Learning Outcomes

 Can Anna rely on her intoxication?

-Answer: Anna's intoxication is involuntary.
+Anna's intoxication is involuntary.
 Battery is a basic intent crime, requiring intention or recklessness as to applying unlawful force.
-If Anna's involuntary intoxication prevented her from forming either the intention to apply force or the recklessness as to applying force (because she genuinely believed she was acting in self-defence due to the intoxication), she may be acquitted.
-The key is whether she lacked the necessary mens rea because of the involuntary intoxication.
+If Anna's involuntary intoxication prevented her from forming either the intention to apply force or the recklessness as to applying force (because she genuinely believed she was acting in self-defence due to the intoxication), she may be acquitted of battery because she lacked mens rea.
+If, however, the evidence shows she intended to use force or foresaw the risk of applying unlawful force and unreasonably took that risk, her intoxication will not assist.
+The exclusion of intoxicated mistakes in self‑defence applies to voluntary intoxication; it does not bar Anna’s argument where intoxication was not her fault, but the decisive point remains whether mens rea was absent.

 Exam Warning